LAND AND PEOPLE

 – Anna Eagar, Director of Housing and Urban Regeneration Shoreditch Trust

 In the last few years we have worked long term with several other communities working with new types of ritual, craft and experiential storytelling to create cross-cultutral connections.
 This has included working with a Syrian community in Cornwall and a Migrant women's circle in London.
-Visit our interruptions pages to read more about a collection of short term projects.
+Visit our interruptions pages to read more about this collection of short term projects.